MaShisongLab/t/README.md

 Below we describe the detailed procedure to create the Arabidopsis predictor.
 The procedure can be adapted to analyze other custom gene expression data.

 #### a.
 Obtain the Arabidopsis gene expression matrix
-Download two matrices `At.matrix.demo.h5` and `At.matrix.full.h5` from [Figshare](https://figshare.com/s/0c838ad4ef6a764daf53) (https://figshare.com/s/0c838ad4ef6a764daf53) , and place them within the <b>home directory of the EXPLICIT package </b>.
-We parpared these two matrices by compiling publically avaiable RNA-Seq datasets, and used them to train the Arabidopsis preidictor. `At.matrix.full.h5` is a full matrix with 24545 samples, while `At.matrix.demo.h5` has 5000 randomly selected samples from the full matrix. <i>We recommend to work with the smaller matrix `At.matrix.demon.h5` first</i>, as it requires less computational resources.
-Both are hdf5 format files with the following data structure:
+Download two matrices `At.matrix.demo.h5` and `At.matrix.full.h5` from [Figshare](https://figshare.com/s/0c838ad4ef6a764daf53) (https://figshare.com/s/0c838ad4ef6a764daf53) , and place them within the <b>home folder of the EXPLICIT package </b>.
+We parpared these two matrices by compiling publically avaiable RNA-Seq datasets from NCBI, and used them to train the Arabidopsis predictor. `At.matrix.full.h5` is a full matrix with 24545 samples, while `At.matrix.demo.h5` has 5000 randomly selected samples from the full matrix. <i>We recommend to work with the smaller matrix `At.matrix.demon.h5` first</i>, as it requires less computational resources.
+Both matrices are saved in hdf5 file format, with the following data structure.
+Note that both files also contain an additional matrix with independent samples for validation.
 ```bash
 At.matrix.demo.h5
 ├─expression_log2cpm  		(5000 samples [row] X 38194 genes [column])